 How much does industrial construction cost per square foot in Texas?

 Industrial buildings and warehouses cost $130–$250 per square foot on average.
-Simple storage spaces are at the lower end, while refrigerated, specialized, or heavy-equipment facilities are at the higher end.

 Why do labor costs affect construction costs?